 Mix the ingredients for the sauce in a medium bowl: 1 can tomato sauce, garlic powder, oregano, chili powder, cumin

 Mix the enchilada ingredients: cooked pasta, shredded chicken, cooked chorizo, corn, 2 cups shredded cheese, 3 scallions diced (save 2 Tbls for garnish), the tortilla pieces, and half of the sauce.

 Add 4 tortillas to the top layer, breaking them to fit fill in all of the holes.
 Top the tortillas with the remaining sauce.
 Place in oven for 30 minutes.

 After 30 minutes, remove the casserole to top it with the remaining 1 cup of shredded cheese and put back in the over for another 5 minutes or until the cheese is melted.

 While the Enchiladas are cooking, clean and cut the tomatoes into large dices.
 Cut the cucumber in half and then slices about ¼ inch thick.
 Place tomatoes and cucumbers in a medium bowl.
-Sprinkle with ¼ tsp of Chili Powder, salt and pepper to taste and then mix with 2 Tbls white wine vinegar.
+Sprinkle with ¼ teaspoon of Chili Powder, salt and pepper to taste and then mix with 2 Tbls white wine vinegar.